-Apple Maps, better known for its work (and occasional errors, back in the early days) on the iPhone and Mac, is also a brilliant preinstalled app for the Apple Watch.
+Apple Maps, better known for its work on the iPhone and Mac, is also a brilliant preinstalled app for the Apple Watch.
 It lets you search for a location and then get discreet turn-by-turn directions, 'tapped' on your wrist so you don't even need to look at the screen.

 Indeed, the use of Apple Maps was a huge part of the original Apple Watch's launch announcement, the idea being that it lets users concentrate more on what's happening around them, as opposed to having to stare at a phone screen to get directions.
 In this article, we talk you through all the features that Maps boasts on Apple Watch, as well as how to use it.
 For a comparison of Apple Maps and its Google rival, take a look at our Apple Maps vs Google Maps comparison review.